vield/lost-in-space-so-lets-panic/README.md

 The anagram solver is self-contained in that it doesn't rely on any external libraries -- just download the code, compile it and run.

+To compile it, you'll need:

 * `make`
 * `g++` with support for C++14

+To run it, you'll also need:

-* A dictionary file with one dictionary word per line (e.g. the one in `/usr/share/dict/words`, if that exists on your system)
+* A dictionary file with one dictionary word per line (e.g. the one in `/usr/share/dict/words`, if that exists on your system).

 ## FIXME list